 Another related issue is that with the ESA site is that the creator of the data package does not have the rights to save up using Morpho.

-#3 Updated by Shaun Walbridge over 13 years ago
+#3 Updated by Shaun Walbridge almost 14 years ago

 Confirmed that multiple keywords did not work.
 Fixed in latest revision, the only form element which is in the registry form but should cause failure at the moment is additional files, which create <additionalMetadata> elements the form is currently unable to parse.

-#5 Updated by Shaun Walbridge about 13 years ago
+#5 Updated by Shaun Walbridge over 13 years ago

 Tentatively planning to fix the upload fields for 1.9.
 Perhaps the simplest solution is to reuse the upload machinery by pointing the script at the existing data files on disk for SHA1 et al calculations.